Chapter 5 : dark rooms, bright lights

 He rolled his eyes, as we walked down a narrow staircase.
 “My French side of the family…”

 I nodded.
 “I assume Victoire’s mother was in charge?”

-“Oh my God, it was like a modern day version of the English and French 100 Year War of the 15th century!
+“Oh my God, it was like a modern day version of the English and French Hundred Year War of the fifteenth century!
 My grandmother Molly and Victoire’s grandmother were utterly crazy, it was the first marriage of both of their grandchildren and I had never been so frustrated in my life!
-Effy, it was ridiculous,” he said.
-“My gran wanted English rose petals scattered over the aisle, but Victoire’s grandmother insisted on French lilies.”
+Effy, it was ridiculous,” he insisted.
+“My gran wanted English rose petals scattered over the aisle, but Victoire’s grandmother went ahead and ordered French lilies.”

 “Poor little white boy,” I said, and he laughed.

 “And then James snogged half of Paris’s female population and Dom was furious…” Dominique Weasley, Victoire’s older sister, was so cool.
-She was a Gryffindor in the year above, and was so pretty and so cool and so stylish; her brother was a Ravenclaw in the year below, and was friends with Oscar’s sister Naomi.
+She was a Gryffindor in the year above, and was so pretty, so cool, so stylish.
+I think every girl of Hogwarts harboured a girl crush on Dominique Weasley.

 “Anyway,” said Albus, pausing.
 I was on the step below him and he was directly above me, and he was smiling gently.
 “We need to talk.”

 “Are you breaking up with me?”
 I cried, in mock horror.
 “Oh Albus.
 My love, my life, my muse.”